Stability of AI Governance Systems: A Coupled Dynamics Model of Public Trust and Social Disruptions: Numerical Experiments

 \subsection{Effect of Network Topology}

-The preceding sensitivity analyses fix the influence matrix $W$ and vary scalar parameters.
-In practice, the structure of social influence itself plays a critical role in shaping trust dynamics.
-To investigate this, we compare three qualitatively distinct network topologies, each with $n=10$ agents, under identical coupling parameters ($\alpha=0.05$, $\beta=0.35$, $\gamma=0.5$):
+The preceding analyses fix $W$ and vary scalar parameters.
+In practice, the structure of social influence itself plays a critical role.
+We compare three topologies with $n=10$ agents under identical coupling parameters ($\alpha=0.05,\beta=0.35,\gamma=0.5$) and strictly negative reactivity $B_i \sim \mathcal{U}(-0.05,-0.01)$ consistent throughout:

-\begin{itemize} \item \textbf{Random Network.} Each off-diagonal entry of $W$ is drawn from $\mathcal{U}(0,1)$ and the matrix is row-normalized.
-This serves as a baseline with no preferential structure.

-\item \textbf{Echo Chamber (2 clusters).} Agents are partitioned into two equally sized groups.
-Intra-group influence weights are drawn from $\mathcal{U}(0.5, 1.0)$, while inter-group weights are drawn from $\mathcal{U}(0.01, 0.05)$.
-After row normalization, each agent is predominantly influenced by its own cluster, mimicking ideological echo chambers in online discourse.